>

 Best Time To Visit

-The best time to visit the Ancient Agora and Temple of Hephaestus is during the spring (April to June) and autumn (September to October) months.
-During these times, the weather is mild, and the crowds are smaller compared to the peak summer months.
+The best time to visit is during the spring (April to June) and autumn (September to October) months when the weather is mild, and crowds are smaller.
+Visiting early in the morning (8:00 AM - 9:00 AM) is recommended for cooler temperatures and fewer crowds.
+Remember to check the weather forecast a few days before your trip.

 Remember to check the weather forecast a few days before the trip and before heading to the airport.